James Badge Dale biography

 James Badge Dale was born into a family of entertainers.
 His mother, Anita Morris, was a Tony-nominated actress and his father, Grover Dale, was an actor, director, and choreographer with several Tony and Emmy wins.
 At the age of 10, junior Dale was offered his first acting job starring as Simon in the on-screen adaptation of Lord of the Flies (1990).
 In the same year, he was slated to star as the lead in a film called Radio Flyer but the production never made it very far; after just two weeks of filming, the director was fired and James's role was eventually recast to Elijah Wood.

-Having established himself as a talented actor, Dale was later hired to star in several big blockbusters like Shame (2011), with Michael Fassbender, and The Grey (2012), with Liam Neeson.
-He also stars in two other films being released in 2012, Flight and World War Z, and two for 2013, A Single Shot and The Lone Ranger.
+Having established himself as a talented actor, James was later hired to star in several big blockbusters like Shame (2011), with Michael Fassbender, and The Grey (2012), with Liam Neeson.
+He then starred in two other films released in 2012, Flight and World War Z , and an additional two for 2013, A Single Shot and The Lone Ranger .

 James Badge Dale Filmography